Editor's Note: This post has been updated for accuracy and comprehensiveness on September 28, 2020.

 3. An ability to put into simple, jargon-less language what is observed and the stature to raise any issue with the team or its members at the right moment.

-It might be valuable to identify the ways that senior leadership team coaching can go awry:
+6. Identify the ways that senior leadership team coaching can go awry.